FAQ for Students on Accommodations and Disability Services

 Admissions and Academic Records

 Disability status is confidential.
 ECC will not ask about your disability on the admissions application.
-If you need accommodations to participate in the admissions process, please contact the Student Access & Disability Services Office.
+If you need accommodations to participate in the admissions process, please contact the Student Access and Disability Services Office by email at sds@elgin.edu.

-No. The information that you provide to the Student Access & Disability Services Office is confidential.
+No. The information you provide to the Student Access and Disability Services Office is confidential.

 Documentation

 Yes.
-ECC encourages students to meet with a Student Access & Disability Services staff member if they are encountering academic, physical, or attitudinal challenges due to a disability.
-The Student Access & Disability Services staff member will discuss with the student about campus resources, supports, and ways to obtain documentation.
+ECC encourages students to meet with a Student Access and Disability Services staff member if they encounter academic, physical, or attitudinal challenges due to a disability.
+A staff member will discuss campus resources, supports, and ways to obtain documentation with the student.

-If you believe you have a learning disability, ADHD, or other type of disability, please contact the Student Access & Disability Services Office for information on where you can go for a neuropsychological evaluation.
-Through participating in the evaluation, you may better understand the challenges that you have been experiencing as well as strategies, assistive technology, and services to best support you in your life goals.
+If you believe you have a learning disability, ADHD, or another type of disability, don't hesitate to contact the Student Access and Disability Services Office for information on where to go for a neuropsychological evaluation.
+By participating in the evaluation, you may better understand the challenges you have been experiencing and strategies, assistive technology, and services to best support your life goals.

 High School Accommodations

-No. Students can still receive accommodations in college; however, IEPs and 504 Plans apply only to K-12 settings.
-Students must meet with the Student Access & Disability Services staff members to identify accommodations available at the college level.
+No. Students can still receive accommodations in college; however, IEPs, 504 Plans, and other high school accommodation plans/records apply only to K-12 settings.
+Students must meet with the Student Access and Disability Services staff members to identify accommodations available at the college level.
+After you apply to the college and wait to receive your ECC ID, you can fill out the Student Access and Disability Services Registration form

 Assistive Technology and Apps

-The Student Access & Disability Services Office has a select number of licenses of Kurzweil software, which provides audio support while you are reading articles, webpages, etc. Kurzweil also provides assistance when writing papers because Kurzweil highlights text while you’re typing an essay, reads aloud what you have typed, and has other useful tools for writing.
+The Student Access and Disability Services Office has a select number of licenses of Kurzweil software, which provides audio support while you are reading articles, webpages, etc. Kurzweil also assists when writing papers because Kurzweil highlights text while you’re typing an essay, reads aloud what you have typed, and has other helpful tools for writing.
 To learn more about Kurzweil, watch a demo of Kurzweil.
-Contact the Student Access & Disability Services Office to inquire if you qualify for a license of Kurzweil.
+Contact the Student Access and Disability Services Office by email at sds@elgin.edu to inquire if you qualify for a license of Kurzweil.

 Listen to the text that you have typed:

-In addition to viewing the captions/transcript in Zoom and the captions in Google Meet, you may benefit from using a Livescribe pen.
+In addition to viewing the captions/transcript in Zoom and the captions in Google Meet, you may benefit from using a note-taking app, such as Evernote and Otter.ai.

-The Student Access & Disability Services Office has a limited supply of Livescribe pens, audio recorders, and other devices that may assist you in your educational goals at ECC.
-If you would like to loan an assistive device from the Student Access & Disability Services Office for the duration of a semester, please email sds@elgin.edu or call 847-214-7717 to discuss the eligibility requirements.
+The Student Access and Disability Services Office has a limited supply of assistive listening devices, audio recorders, and other devices that may assist you in your educational goals at ECC.
+If you want to borrow assistive technology from the Student Access and Disability Services Office for a semester, please email sds@elgin.edu or call 847-214-7717 to discuss the eligibility requirements.

-The ECC Library has a computer with screen-reading software, screen magnification software, and speech-to-text software, and a CCTV for students to use for their homework.
+The ECC Library has a computer with screen-reading software, screen magnification software, speech-to-text software, and a CCTV for students to use for homework.
 For more information, please email sds@elgin.edu or call 847-214-7717.

 Contact